-Typical summit times can vary enormously from team to team and between team members and varies according to individual fitness and progress made to get to the higher camps.
+A typical summit day is 7-9 hours for the ascent from C3 to the summit and about 6 to 8 hours to return to C2.
+These times can vary enormously from team to team and between team members and varies according to individual fitness and progress made to get to C3.
 The summit departure time will be determined by the team leader and climbing support team based on these factors as well as movements of other teams on the mountain.